IBM/mi-algorithms/README.md

 MIC dependencies
 ------------
-   * MIToolchain - core of MIC.
+   * MIToolchain - the core of MIC framework.

 External dependencies
 ------------